 - Review and ensure each Girl Scout has the annual Parent/Guardian Permission form kept on file with the troop to participate in the Cookie Program.
-The parent/guardian must sign and opt their Girl Scout in the "Permission to Participate in Product Sales" section. - Make sure parents have opted-in to receive Girl Scouts of Hawaii emails, otherwise we cannot upload their Girl Scouts into Digital Cookie.
-If they need to update or edit their contact information, have them complete our Opt In form. - Talk about sharing responsibilities for staffing cookie booths, booth rules, and etiquette. - Set guidelines to let Girl Scouts/parents know how product will be distributed and how money will be collected. - Set expectations for collecting money.
+The parent/guardian must sign and opt their Girl Scout in the "Permission to Participate in Product Sales" section. - Make sure parents have updated their contact information, including identifying who their Girl Scout's primary caregiver is.
+All parents/caregivers can make updates to their Girl Scout's information in myGS.
+Errors with email addresses and primary caregivers in myGS will delay a Girl Scout's start in Digital Cookie. - Talk about sharing responsibilities for staffing cookie booths, booth rules, and etiquette. - Set guidelines to let Girl Scouts/parents know how product will be distributed and how money will be collected. - Set expectations for collecting money.
 Collecting money at each Troop Meeting is a best practice.
 After distributing products to Girl Scouts/parents, make a habit of collecting money at each meeting.
-Collecting money early and often will minimize issues. - It is the responsibility of the Troop Cookie Manager to ensure that receipts are utilized every time a transaction between themselves and a Girl Scout/parent is made this includes cookie distribution/ collection and money submissions.
+Collecting money early and often will minimize issues. - It is the responsibility of the Troop Cookie Manager to ensure that receipts are utilized every time a transaction between themselves and a Girl Scout/parent is made this includes cookie distribution/collection and money submissions.
 Both parties are then responsible for being on the same page about what has been distributed and collected.